 Practise your weekly spellings and complete your homework each week!

 Read every night to your mum, dad, sister, brother or teddy bear!

-Visit the library, look at holiday brochures or research Greece on the internet (with your parents' supervision).
+Visit the library, look at holiday brochures or research earthquakes, volcanoes and tsunamis on the internet (with your parent’s supervision).

 When listening to songs on the radio, think about the vocal, rhythm, tempo, pulse, layers, instrumentals, solos that you can hear!

 1x Maths 1x English challenge to be completed per week

 Homework will be set on a Friday and must be completed by Wednesday at the latest.
 Online homework may also be set at www.iamlearning.co.uk.
 Your child will have been given a letter with their username, password and school code.
 If you require a reprint of this letter, please speak to a member of the Year 3 team.

 Practise your times tables online every week, especially the 3, 4 and 8 times tables which we will be focusing on this year.
 Your child will have been given a letter with their username, password and school code.
 If you require a reprint of this letter, please speak to a member of the Year 3 team.

 We have PE once a week and Dance once a week.
 Please make sure that you bring your PE each week on the correct days.